DataDog/dd-sdk-android/README.md

 ### Log Collection

-See the dedicated [Datadog Android log collection documentation](http://docs.datadoghq.com/logs/log_collection/android) to learn how to forward logs from your Android application to Datadog.
+See the dedicated [Datadog Android Log Collection documentation](http://docs.datadoghq.com/logs/log_collection/android) to learn how to forward logs from your Android application to Datadog.

-### Migrating from earlier versions

-If you are using SDK version `0.2.5` or lower, take a look at the [Migration Guide](docs/Migrating_To_1.0.0.md).
-There are some breaking changes introduced in version `1.0.0`.
+### Real User Monitoring

+See the dedicated [Datadog Android RUM Collection documentation](https://docs.datadoghq.com/real_user_monitoring/android/) to learn how to send RUM data from your Android application to Datadog.

+## Log Integrations

-### Integrating with Timber
+### Timber

-If your existing codebase is already using Timber, you can migrate to Datadog easily by using the [dedicated library](dd-sdk-android-timber/README.md).
+If your existing codebase is using Timber, you can forward all those logs to  Datadog automatically by using the [dedicated library](timber_integration.md).

+## RUM Integrations

-### Integrating with Coil
+### Coil

 If you use Coil to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-coil/README.md).

-### Integrating with Fresco
+### Fresco

 If you use Fresco to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-fresco/README.md).

-### Integrating with Glide
+### Glide

 If you use Glide to load images in your application, take a look at our [dedicated library](dd-sdk-android-glide/README.md).

-### Integrating with Picasso
+### Picasso

 If you use Picasso, let it use your `OkHttpClient`, and you'll get RUM and APM information about network requests made by Picasso.